charlie-harvard/e28/p3/README.md

 Searching function is implemented on the navigation bar.
 It utilizes NewsAPI to display 20 related news on Search Results page.

+Finally, on Search Results page, I use localStorage to store users recent search keywords.

 ## Outside resources
 [News API](https://newsapi.org/docs)